nicolasH/DisplayableCreator/README.md

 The supported images types are the standard GIF, PNG, BMP and most jpgs.
 Not supported formats include CMYK JPEG, PDF and TIFFs.

 On Windows, I do not know of a good free PDF renderer for transforming PDF into images.
 On Mac OS X, the Preview application can do it; it can also export CMYK JPEGs as PDFs and then those as PNG.

 I have also created a Java Application to rasterize PDFs but it only work for the simplest PDFs.
 You can see its [sources on github][pdf-jr-git], visit its [project homepage][pdf-jr] is here, and you can [run it as a JNLP][pdf-jr-jnlp].
+It is based on the PDF-Renderer Library from java.net .

 *:[Java Web Start][java] application: a Java application that can run on your desktop without needing to install it permanently.